byu-cpe/ecen192/_labs/11_yb_security.md

 · Open the Y-Board webpage http://ecen192.byu.edu/
 · Log in and explore the site.
 · Click on the “Send command” link in the upper right coner.
-· Look on your LED screen to find your IP address
 · Change the color of your Y-Board LEDs like last lab

 ### Webpage Hacking